Spyro: Year of the Dragon

 - All the stages in Midnight Mountain are replaced with the ones from Sunrise Spring.

-- The final boss fight against the Sorceress will start off as normal, but soon the game will boot you out, bring you back to Sunrise Springs, and will wipe out your save data (as seen in this video).
+- The final boss fight against the Sorceress will start off as normal, but shortly after the fight begins, the game will boot you out, bring you back to the Sunrise Spring home, revert all of your progress, and - if you have a Memory Card inserted - will also wipe your save data (as seen in this video).

 Sparx is now green by default in the sense that he only has one hit point left, and eating butterflies will bring Sparx's health down by one hit point from current until he hits green (Green Sparx can disappear if a butterfly is eaten, but eating another will bring him back).
 This also affect Sparx's levels and the health bar within the levels , seeing how the health pickups in those levels do restore hp but don't change Sparx's color as he stays green regardless.
 If you have no Sparx and destroy a 1-up butterfly jar you get a gold Sparx instead of green (which might be a bug in the effects of a triggered copy?).